Keynote: Generation Next: Search In The Coming Decade

 Brad: You’re seeing a lot more companies using video.
 I think people are going beyond SEO and looking at other venues.
 It’s about who can exploit it in the right way so that it doesn’t feel like atmosphere.
 It’s some SEO and some how marketers think about what things are available to them.
 I think in 5 years we’ll look back and think it’s quite crude.
 There’s a lot of surface areas being created and a lot of opportunity.
 It’s quite difficult and a little Darwinian.

-Larry: As the SERPS become richers, it’s going to move back to traditional internet marketing instead of the very spare search marketing so far.
+Larry: As the SERPS become richers, it’s going to move back to traditional digital marketing instead of the very spare search marketing so far.
 More like a homepage.

 Gord: It’s opening up opportunities that search marketers haven’t been playing in so you need start thinking about how to create a relationship with a customer like you haven’t before.